Identity9165/AutomatorScreenshotUploader/README.md

 4. Let's say you want Full Screen screenshot, select that.
 5. Save to -> new -> Create a folder that you want to save your screenshots -> Save it as Untitled (or anything)
 6. At the end there's a segment called run shell script, change the variables according to the comments.
+7. Save and quit the automator, and reopen the workflow file again.
+Now **install it**.
-7. Go to OSX Settings -> Keyboard -> Shortcuts Tab -> Select Services from the left and at the right bottom hopefully you'll see
+8. Go to OSX Settings -> Keyboard -> Shortcuts Tab -> Select Services from the left and at the right bottom hopefully you'll see
 "AutomatorFTPUpload" service.
 Enable it, give it a shortcut and it's done.

 ## LICENSE